permitta/permitta-core/docs/deployment.md

 # Deployment
-It is recommended to deploy `permitta-core` in a containerised environment (e.g Kubernetes).
-A permitta-core deployment consists of an api server and a number of cronjobs.
+It is recommended to deploy `moat` in a containerised environment (e.g Kubernetes).
+A moat deployment consists of an api server and a number of cronjobs.

 ## API Server